MartinSandstrom/mars-rovers/README.md

 ## Assumptions and thoughts

-* Robot cannot fall off the curiously rectangular plateau
+* Robot cannot fall off the curiously rectangular plateau but ignored calls that would result in it falling off
 * Created a new rover for every instrcution even though it could have reused the same rover and placed it on a new spot.
 Assuming that it was a lot of rovers and not one rover with a lot of instructions.

 ## Design choises